 December 21, 2017 | Elizabeth Wellington

-Data is a sizzling hot topic these days.
+Data continues as a sizzling hot topic these days.
 Marketers are learning how to use the right information to drive leads and close sales in record time.
-Data, refines strategy and optimizes efforts, driving your campaign to new heights.
+Data refines strategy and optimizes efforts, driving your campaign to new heights.

 Not only does data allow for new insights and build authority, Samuel argues that “data-driven stories attract the kind of social media attention that publishers dream about: fresh data and infographics spread across Twitter, Facebook and other social channels precisely because they are able to tell a story in a concise, compelling and visually appealing way.”